 Elounda Orama – this is where we stayed during our week in Crete and we absolutely loved it.
 Perched on a hill with direct access to the main road leading to the center of the village, the hotel boasts a great rooftop swimming pool and rooms with views for days.
-What I’ve loved most was having breakfast and dinner in their rooftop restaurant, with neverending blues under your eyes.
+What I loved most was having breakfast and dinner in their rooftop restaurant, with neverending blues under your eyes.

 The rooms were very comfortable, with a nice modern Greek design, and the food was great.

-Adrakos Apartments – the hotel is located between Elounda and Agios Nikolaos, high on the hills overlooking Spinalonga and the Elounda Bay, thus offering incredible views.
-It is a family-run hotel highly rated by couples staying here, mainly for the romantic vibe, but also for the beautiful swimming pool, and friendliness of the staff.
+Adrakos Apartments – the hotel is located between Elounda and Agios Nikolaos, high on the hills overlooking Spinalonga and Elounda Bay, thus offering incredible views.
+It is a family-run hotel highly rated by couples staying here, mainly for the romantic vibe, but also for the beautiful swimming pool and the friendliness of the staff.

 Blue Palace, a Luxury Collection Resort and Spa – an incredibly luxurious hotel with lots of rooms overlooking the sea and Spinalonga island, some boasting small private infinity pools.
 Come here to be blown away by the award-winning cuisine and a state-of-the-art spa – a 2,000-m² area that features indoor pools, 24 treatment rooms, 2 hammams, saunas, and hot tubs.